cedricbatailler/JSmediation/README.md

 status](https://codecov.io/gh/cedricbatailler/JSmediation/branch/master/graph/badge.svg)](https://codecov.io/github/cedricbatailler/JSmediation?branch=master)

-`JSmediation` is an R package aiming to provide a set of functions to conduct a mediation analysis joint-significance tests.
+`JSmediation` is an R package aiming to provide a set of functions to conduct mediation analysis joint-significance tests.
 The goal of `JSmediation` is to provide a consistent syntax to conduct joint-significance tests.